ritz-ras1245/headunit-revived/README.md

 https://github.com/mikereidis/headunit

 ## Changelog
+### v1.1.0 - New Design
+- Changed the basic design to a modern look and bigger buttons
+- Hopefully fixed audio-stutters with audio thread and some logs
+- removed some deprecations

 ### v1.0.0 - Initial Revived Release
 - Updated dependencies to latest versions.
 - Improved compatibility with newer Android versions.